Mentalab-hub/explorepy/docs/usage.rst

 record-data
 %%%%

 Connects to a device and records ExG and orientation data into two separate files.
 In EDF mode, the data is actually recorded in BDF+ format (in 24-bit resolution).
-Note that in CSV mode there will be two extra file for the marker events and recording metadata.
+Note that in CSV mode there will be two extra files.
+One for the marker events, and one for the metadata.
 ::

     Options: